programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 |1|01|001|55869|01001|
 |2|01|003|223234|01003|

-This DF includes population statistics for both entire states and individual counties.

-State-wide values can be identified in the FIPS column because their county code (the last three digits) are **000**.
-County-level values start at **001** and continue to cover all the counties in the state.

-In the DF above, row 0 reports the total population for state **01** (Alabama), while the  row 1 reports the population for county **001** (Autauga) in Alabama.
+This dataframe includes population statistics for both entire states (county code 000) and individual counties.
+Row 0 reports the total population for state **01** (Alabama), while Row 1 reports the population for county **001** of Alabama (Autauga).

 Since the earlier DFs don't include rows with a FIPS number of ***XX*000** when Pandas does the join/merge, the state totals will be ignored.